SiddhataPatil/SimpleTweets/README.md

 * [x] User is taken back to home timeline with new tweet visible in timeline
 * [x] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh

+The following **additional** features are implemented:

+* [x] User can see a counter with total number of characters left for tweet on compose tweet page
+* [x] User can tap a tweet to open a detailed tweet view

 ## Video Walkthrough